Find Grad Schools

 279 Yearly Graduations

 University of Florida comes in at #3 on our list of the most popular colleges offering doctor's degrees in pharmacy.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The pharmacy program at University of Florida awarded 279 doctor's degrees during the 2020-2021 school year.
-Around 56% of these students were from an underrepresented racial-ethnic group, and 55% were women.
+During the most recent year for which we have data, 279 people received their doctor's degree in pharmacy from UF.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #4